jayjaybillings/thesis/docs/_posts/2017-01-04-workflows-review.markdown

 contexts where process automation was required for scientific uses instead of traditional business uses.
 The focus of scientific workflows, at the time, also shifted to focus primarily on data processing for large "grids" of networked services, \[Yu, 2005].
-Yu and Buyya define a workflow as a
+Yu and Buyya define a workflow as

 ```
 ... a collection of tasks that are processed on distributed resources in a